cswebdev/django-react-chatapp/README.md

-# Fullstack Django React App
+# Fullstack Django React Chat App

 This repository contains the code for a fullstack web application built with Django and React.
 The application provides a simple web interface to manage simple text communication.
 The chat app features the ability to create and delete users, chat rooms, and even messages!

+The project is not currenty hosted so you will need to clone the project.

 ## Features